Explore Amsterdam With A Local

 Me: Are their customs associated with marriage you would like to share?

 Emma: Not really, they just go to the church, they might have a reception and eat some cake.
-Then there is a party in the evening with a dinner and a DJ.
-The party typically lasts all day.
+Then there is a party in the evening with

 Me: Is it common to live together prior to getting married?